Do you wonder why people don’t seem to care about your content?

 Here’s an easy example that anyone can incorporate—an embedded tweet:

-As the name implies, interactive content describes any content that a reader can engage with by either clicking, typing, or performing some other type of action.
+As the name implies, interactive content describes any content that a reader can engage with by clicking, typing, or performing other actions.

 It forces the reader to pay attention.

 The downside is that there are many types of interactive content, and not all are created equal.
 Some quizzes can be fun, while others are boring.

 Returning to our analogy, interactive content is like a professor asking students questions.
 If it’s an important question that can encourage discussion, it’s a good thing.
 But if the professor asks mundane questions or questions every minute, it will get boring quickly.